VianneyMI/amplifai/README.md

 In fact, you can use any LLM provider that is supported by [langchain](https://python.langchain.com/docs/integrations/providers/).
 However, you will need to first install the corresponding langchain integration.

+Assuming you use pip:

 ```bash
 pip install langchain-<provider>
 ```

+# Contributing

+We love contributions from the community!
+There are many ways you can help make AMPLIFAI better:

+## Ways to Contribute

+- 🐛 **Report Bugs**: Found a bug?
+Please create an issue with detailed steps to reproduce it
+- 💡 **Feature Requests**: Have an idea for a new feature?
+Open an issue and let's discuss it
+- 📝 **Improve Documentation**: Help us make the documentation clearer and more comprehensive
+- 🔧 **Code Contributions**: Submit pull requests for bug fixes or new features
+- 🌟 **Spread the Word**: Star the repository and share it with your network

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+# License

+By contributing, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

+Let's build something amazing together! 🚀